ayuugoyal/LawGuru/README.md

 # LawGuru - AI-Powered Legal Advice Web App

 Welcome to LawGuru, your go-to platform for AI-powered legal advice and guidance!

+check out new version of this at https://github.com/ayuugoyal/lawgpt

 ## Authors:
          Vaibhav
          Sarthak Agarwal